electron/notarize/README.md

 ### Method: `notarize(opts): Promise<void>`

 * `options` Object
+  * `tool` String - The notarization tool to use, default is `legacy`.
+Can be `legacy` or `notarytool`. `notarytool` is substantially (10x) faster.
+  * `appPath` String - The absolute path to your `.app` file
+  * There are different options for each tool: Legacy
     * `appBundleId` String - The app bundle identifier your Electron app is using.
 E.g. `com.github.electron`
-  * `appPath` String - The absolute path to your `.app` file
     * `ascProvider` String (optional) - Your [Team Short Name](#notes-on-your-team-short-name).
-  * There are two methods available: user name with password:
+    * There are two authentication methods available: user name with password:
       * `appleId` String - The username of your apple developer account
       * `appleIdPassword` String - The [app-specific password](https://support.apple.com/HT204397) (not your Apple ID password).
     * ... or apiKey with apiIssuer:
       * `appleApiKey` String - Required for JWT authentication.
 See Note on JWT authentication below.
       * `appleApiIssuer` String - Issuer ID.
 Required if `appleApiKey` is specified.
+  * ... or Notary Tool
+    * There are three authentication methods available: user name with password:
+      * `appleId` String - The username of your apple developer account
+      * `appleIdPassword` String - The [app-specific password](https://support.apple.com/HT204397) (not your Apple ID password).
+      * `teamId` String - The team ID you want to notarize under.
+    * ... or apiKey with apiIssuer:
+      * `appleApiKey` String - Required for JWT authentication.
+See Note on JWT authentication below.
+      * `appleApiKeyId` String - Required for JWT authentication.
+See Note on JWT authentication below.
+      * `appleApiIssuer` String - Issuer ID.
+Required if `appleApiKey` is specified.
+    * ... or keychain with keychainProfile:
+      * `keychain` String - The name of the keychain or path to the keychain you stored notarization credentials in.
+      * `keychainProfile` String - The name of the profile you provided when storing notarization credentials.

 ## Safety when using `appleIdPassword`